jizhang80/PWA-TextEditor/README.md

 It will start with an existing application and implement methods for getting and storing data to an IndexedDB database, use a package called `idb`, which is a lightweight wrapper around the IndexedDB API.
 It features a number of methods that are useful for storing and retrieving data, and is used by companies like Google and Mozilla.

-The application will be deployed this full-stack application to Heroku using the [Heroku Deployment Guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/heroku/heroku-deployment-guide).
+Will deploy this full-stack application to Render.

-**Important**: Make sure your submission includes the `.npmrc` file in this starter code.
-This will ensure your application will deploy properly to heroku.

 ## User Story